Court Accepts Handwritten Notes As Wishes Of Deceased

 With this evidence in mind, the court determined “All of the foregoing factors are highly indicative of a testamentary intention to add these further bequests contained in memos 3 and 4 to those contained in the original Will.”

-Despite this decision, Arbesman Hamilton LLP recommends that it is still wise to write and update a valid will.
+Despite this decision, NULaw recommends that it is still wise to write and update a valid will.
 Our lawyers have been helping our clients plan for the future since 1953.
 Whether you require a simple will or a complex estate plan involving primary and secondary wills, we can assist you every step of the way.
 Contact us online or by phone at 416-481-5604 to start your planning.